post-hero-img

 Whether you should focus on optimizing site search or navigation first often depends on your website’s size and use case.
 Start with optimizing your navigation if you have a small website or if all essential content is easily accessible through navigation.
 If you have a large amount of diverse data or a large corporate website with complex navigation structures, focus on tweaking search first.

-Ultimately, you need to make sure that you are meeting users’ needs who
+Ultimately, you need to make sure that you are meeting the users’ needs who

-In the end, to be able to achieve success online, you need to ensure that both search and navigation are optimized and complement each other to provide an ideal digital experience to your users.
+In the end, to achieve success online, you need to ensure that search and navigation are optimized and complement each other to provide an ideal digital experience to your users.

 Was this helpful?